wp-plugins/flickree/readme.txt

 1. Upload `flickree` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Navigate to Settings > flickree and add your Flickr api key
 1. Use the flickree editor button or manually add a shortcode to your pages [flickree type="search" tags="starfish"]

 == Frequently Asked Questions ==